RokZabukovec/EnableServices/README.md

    `mvn appengine:deploy`

-2. Now the applocation is deployed to Google App Engine server on URL: http://YOUR_PROJECT_ID.appspot.com.
+2. Now the application is deployed to Google App Engine server on URL: http://YOUR_PROJECT_ID.appspot.com.

    You can view it by running: